Spring 2021 Update

 Frequently Asked Questions

 Only if you want to request an accommodation.
 Requesting an accommodation is always voluntary and up to the employee.
-You may find that campus-wide flexibility and safety measures set out in the Roadmap to Fall 2020 are sufficient to meet your needs and determine that you do not need to request additional accommodations.
+You may find that campus-wide flexibility and safety measures set out in the Carolina Together Webpage are sufficient to meet your needs and determine that you do not need to request additional accommodations.

 Depending on the essential functions of your positions, accommodations related to COVID-19 may include, but are not limited to, the following: